 Distortion Measurements - displays harmonic and intermodulation distortion measurements.

-You can enable and disable these measurements from the spectrum analyzer toolbar or from the Tools > Measurements menu.
+You can enable and disable these measurements from the spectrum analyzer toolstrip.

 To illustrate the use of measurements with the spectrum analyzer, create a 2.5 kHz sine wave sampled at 48 kHz with additive white Gaussian noise.
 Evaluate a high-order polynomial (9th degree) at each signal value to model non-linear distortion.
 Display the signal in a spectrum analyzer.

-Enable the harmonic distortion measurements by clicking the corresponding icon in the toolbar or by clicking the Tools > Measurements > Distortion Measurements menu item.
-In the Distortion Measurements, change the value for Num.
-Harmonics to 9 and check the Label Harmonics checkbox.
-In the panel, you see the value of the fundamental close to 2500 Hz and 8 harmonics as well as their SNR, SINAD, THD and SFDR values, which are referenced with respect to the fundamental output power.
+Enable the harmonic distortion measurements by selecting the Distortion button on the Measurements tab of the spectrum analyzer toolstrip.
+In the Distortion section, change the value for Num Harmonics to 9 and check the Label Harmonics checkbox.
+In the Harmonic Distortion panel at the bottom of the spectrum analyzer window, you see the value of the fundamental close to 2500 Hz and 8 harmonics as well as their SNR, SINAD, THD and SFDR values, which are referenced with respect to the fundamental output power.

-You can track time-varying spectral components by using the Peak Finder measurement dialog.
+You can track time-varying spectral components by using the Peak Finder measurements.
 You can show and optionally label up to 100 peaks.
-You can invoke the Peak Finder dialog from the Tools > Measurements > Peak Finder menu item, or by clicking the corresponding icon in the toolbar.
+To invoke the Peak Finder, select the Peak Finder button on the Measurements tab of the spectrum analyzer toolstrip.

 To illustrate the use of Peak Finder, create a signal consisting of the sum of three sine waves with frequencies of 5, 15, and 25 kHz and amplitudes of 1, 0.1, and 0.01 respectively.
 The data is sampled at 100 kHz.
 Add white Gaussian noise to the sum of sine waves and display the one-sided power spectrum in the spectrum analyzer.

 Enable the Peak Finder to label the three sine wave frequencies.
-The frequency values and powers in dBm are displayed in the Peak Finder panel.
-You can increase or decrease the maximum number of peaks, specify a minimum peak distance, and change other settings from the Settings pane in the Peak Finder Measurement panel.
+The frequency values and powers in dBm are displayed below the plot.
+You can increase or decrease the maximum number of peaks, specify a minimum peak distance, and change other settings in the Peaks section of the Measurements tab.